Circumnavigation of Iceland

 Just stroll around town and enjoy the lively atmosphere with cozy cafés and great restaurants, as well as lush gardens and the splendid view from the city church, Akureyrarkirkja.

-Or join us for a five-hour excursion to fabulous Goðafoss & Lake Mývatn.
+Or join us for a Seven-hour excursion to fabulous Goðafoss & Lake Mývatn.

 Vestfjord, snowy and dramatic fjord landscape at Vigur